Experiencing a violent or abusive relationship

 Impact of violence and abuse

-Experiencing violence and abuse, even over a short time, can lead to long-standing changes in a person, including:
+Experiencing violence and abuse, even over a short time, can have a longer-term impact on a person, including:

-• Feelings of helplessness, depression, worthlessness, powerlessness and isolation
+• Feelings of helplessness, worthlessness, powerlessness, and isolation.

-• Difficulty in functioning in other parts of your life – in particular at work, but also among your friends and social group.
+• Difficulty functioning in other parts of your life – such as at work or among your friends and social group.

 What can I do when in a violent or abusive relationship?